Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       ![Consistent visual language ](/img/interaction-options.jpg "Consistent visual language ")

-      This let the configurator to build up complexity without over-reliance on instruction messages and hints, which are often overlooked by users.
+      This let the configurator build up complexity without over-reliance on instruction messages and hints, which are often overlooked by users.

       #### Adding difficulty